alacarte-maps/alacarte-maps.github.io/posts/live-demo-is-live-again.md

 .. author: Florian Jacob
 -->

 After ten months of downtime, our [Live Demo](/stories/demo.html) is finally up and running again!

-Because of the awesome work of Simon Dreher, who not only fixed his server but also made it publicly available again, everyone can have a fresh look at alaCarte now, in all it's beauty. 😊
+Because of the awesome work of Simon Dreher, who not only fixed his server but also made it publicly available, everyone can have a fresh look at alaCarte now, in all it's beauty. 😊

 The server runs a pre-release version of alaCarte 0.4 and will be upgraded to our